nabuhant/Election_Analysis/README.md

 # Election_Analysis
 Module3_Python

-# Overview of Election Audit:
+# Overview of Election Audit
 ## Background
-Tom, a Colorado Board of Elections employee, needs assisstance auditing the tabulated results for U.S Congressional elections.
+Tom, a Colorado Board of Elections employee, needs assistance auditing the tabulated results for U.S Congressional elections.
 In the audit, the following data needs to be reported:
-1 - Total number of votes cast in the election.
+**1 -** Total number of votes cast in the election.
-2 - A complete list of candidates who received votes, total of number of votes received, and percentage out of total votes.
+**2 -** A complete list of candidates who received votes, total of number of votes received, and percentage out of total votes.
-3 - A complete list of counties where voting occured, total number of votes from the county, and percentage out of total votes.
+**3 -** A complete list of counties where voting occurred, total number of votes from the county, and percentage out of total votes.
-4 - The county with the largest voter turnout.
+**4 -** The county with the largest voter turnout.
-5 - The winner of the election based on popular vote, winning vote count and percentage.
+**5 -** The winner of the election based on popular vote, winning vote count and percentage.

 ## Purpose
 The purpose of carrying out this project using Python is to automate the auditing process for this election and other elections with the same data format.
-To automate the process, Python is used to open and read from a file (a CSV file specifically), create dictionaries and list to hold county and candidate names and their respective counts accounted for in for loops and conditional statments with logical/membership operators, and finally the results are printed to the terminal and written/saved to a text file.
+To automate the process, Python is used to open and read from a file (a CSV file specifically), create dictionaries and list to hold county and candidate names and their respective counts accounted for in for loops and conditional statements with logical/membership operators, and finally, the results are printed to the terminal and written/saved to a text file.

-# Election-Audit Results:
+# Election-Audit Results
 Using a bulleted list, address the following election outcomes.
 Use images or examples of your code as support where necessary.
 * In total, 369,711 votes were cast in this congressional election.
 The code below was used to open the election_results.CSV file, count the number of rows in the file skipping the header row.
 ```python